open-energy-transition/Ember-Flexibility-Study/README.md

 ## 1. Install prerequisites

-The Ember Flexibility Study project uses a series of software tools.
+The Ember Flexibility Study uses a series of software tools.
 The following steps describe how to install the required software and system dependencies.

 ### Install Git

 Git is a version control system used to track changes in code and support collaborative development.
-The Ember Flexibility Study project uses Git to manage its source code, making it easy for developers to contribute and for users to access the latest updates.
+The Ember Flexibility Study uses Git to manage its source code, making it easy for developers to contribute and for users to access the latest updates.

-To access the source code of the platform and run it locally, you’ll need Git installed on your system.
+To access the source code and run it locally, you will need Git installed on your system.
 You can find installation instructions on the [official Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Install Miniconda